Baking ryebread with sour dough

 (say early evening the next day)

-To cultivate the sour doug batch you got from your bread making leave it in a partly closed jar in your kitchen for 2-3 days.
+To cultivate the batch of sour doug you got from your bread making leave it in a partly closed jar in your kitchen for 2-3 days.
 Stir it vigorously every 12-15 hours or so.
 It should continue to raise.
 You may want to add a little water to make sure it's not too dry.
 After 48 hours mix a level spoon of salt into it and put it in the coolest spot in your fridge ready for next time you bake.
 It should be usable for several weeks hibernating like that.
-Not to worry if it gets covered with a thin layer of fungus.
-Just scrape it off before using.
+Not to worry if it gets covered with a thin layer of fungus or smelly mould.
+Just scrape it off before using it.

-If you haven't got a sour dough batch you can boot strap one from buttermilk, youghurt, flour and a little bit of yeast.
-Just treat it as above and it should be ready for your baking after two to three days.
+If you haven't got any sour dough to start off with you can boot strap one from buttermilk, youghurt, flour and a tiny bit of yeast.
+Dissolve the yeast in the buttermilk first.
+Then add youghurt and mix sufficient flour into it so as to get a thick porridge-like dough.
+Then treat the sour dough as in the previous paragraph and it should be ready for baking after 2-3 days.

 There's a lot of experimenting in doing all this and it does take some experience to bake breads with sour dough so don't despair if your first breads don't come out as expected.